kleene-project/docs/building/dockerfile_best-practices.md

 ---

 This sections discusses a few best-practices for building images.
-However, since Kleene is new this should be seen as tentative suggestions that might change as Kleene develops and more user-experience is gained with the software.
+However, since Kleene is a new tool, this should be seen as tentative suggestions that might change as Kleene develops, and more user-experience is gained with the software.

 ## Partitioning of images

-When create Dockerfiles it can in many cases be advantageous to consider splitting an otherwise self-contained image for a service, into two.
+When creating Dockerfiles it can be advantageous to consider to divide an otherwise self-contained image, into a 'package installation' and a 'configuration' image, respectively.

-Since Kleene does not have caching, dividing an image into a 'package installation' (using [pkg(7)](https://man.freebsd.org/cgi/man.cgi?query=pkg) or [ports(7)](https://man.freebsd.org/cgi/man.cgi?query=ports)) part and 'configuration' part.
+The former builds and installs the necessary application packages using, e.g., [pkg(7)](https://man.freebsd.org/cgi/man.cgi?query=pkg) or [ports(7)](https://man.freebsd.org/cgi/man.cgi?query=ports), while the 'configuration' image copies configuration files and sets up the runtime environment.

+Dividing images this way has several advantages:

-This reduces build times of the latter, which is where most of the debugging/development usually takes place.
-This usually overlaps with other relevant considerations:
+1. It reduces build times of the 'configuration' image, which is where most of the debugging/development usually takes place, and avoids repeatedly fetching binaries and compiling software.

-1. Being able to easily setup the same software with different configurations.
+2. It is easy to setup the same application with different configurations.
-   For instance, if you need a new database for at new product with different configuration requirements than your present setup, or you need different environments such as 'development' and 'production'.
+   For instance, if a new database is needed for at new product with different configuration requirements than the present setup, or if there is a need for different environments such as 'development' and 'production'.

-2. Your build a piece of software from scratch and would like to be able to share it to other users while having your own custom-configuration for your own deployment.
+3. If an new application is builded from scratch, the 'package installation' image can be shared to other users, while having a custom 'configuration' image for specific internal deployments.

 Let's make this concrete with a few examples.